python-discord/code-jam-4/README.md

 ## How do I use this thing?

-* Start it and begin typing
+* Start it and begin creating
 * Press Alt + F4 to save your file (no, really)